nguyenquyking/WordPDF2SWord/Back end/README.md

 4. Let the folder `user/` in folder `app/database/`

-5. Let the folder `images_upload/` in folder `app/database/`, so that the server could receive images uploaded by users.
+5. Let the folder `files_upload/` in folder `app/database/`, so that the server could receive files uploaded by users.

 6. Running
 ```